-Premiere Pro lets you add text titles, split screens, crop your video, add lower thirds, text pop-ups, change the coloring, and many, many more things that I could not list in here.
+Premiere Pro lets you add text titles, split screens, crop your video, add lower thirds, text pop-ups, change the coloring, and many, many more things that I could not list here.

 Adobe Premiere runs both on PC and MAC systems.

-Opposed to iMovie, Premiere Pro CC is not free.
+As opposed to iMovie, Premiere Pro CC is not free.
 You will need to pay a monthly fee of around 25 USD to get it through the Adobe Creative Cloud subscription.